melzoghbi/RecommenderApp/README.md

 4. userId (Required): The user id that the recommender model will use to recommend items to a given user.

-Using postman to test the function app, below is the output in postman.
+Using [postman](https://www.getpostman.com/) to test the function app, below is the output in the function app in VS 2015.
 ![Using postman to test the function app, here is the output](/Images/PostmanOutput.PNG)